Dhaval Dhairyawan

 Dhaval Sunil Dhairyawan (19 April 1979 – 22 March 2012) was a lifestyle and automotive photographer from India.
-He was noted for his Photojournalism for The Times Journal of Photography, TopGear India Magazine, The Times of India and Lonely Planet Magazine.
-He died on 22 March 2012 due to a prolonged illness.
+He was noted for his photojournalism for The Times Journal of Photography, TopGear India, The Times of India, and Lonely Planet.

-Piramal Art Gallery, Mumbai hosted a photo exhibition in his memory under the name, The Dhaval Dhairyawan Retrospective.
+Mumbai-based Piramal Art Gallery hosted a photo exhibition in his memory under the name, The Dhaval Dhairyawan Retrospective.

 Due to his passion for automobiles, he changed the Indian outlook for automotive photography.
-He did several photo shoots for Top Gear Magazine which were never seen in an Indian car magazine before.
+He did several photoshoots for Top Gear which were never seen in an Indian car magazine before.

+Death

+Dhairyawan died on 22 March 2012 due to a prolonged illness.